Complexity With Encryption Methods

-Read our article on the threat model and how common security measures do not stop attackers in “Why you can’t stop data breaches – Part I”.
+Read our article on the threat model and how common cybersecurity measures do not stop attackers in “Why you can’t stop data breaches – Part I”.

 Attackers can easily bypass these “protection” methods because as they gain access to infrastructure or move laterally in the environment, the data, despite the encryption, can be accessed in clear text.
-This fundamental gap is one of the main reasons that data breaches are announced almost daily and continue unhindered.
+This fundamental gap is one of the main reasons that new malware, data breaches and data loss are announced almost daily and continue unhindered.

-In today’s world, security teams are moving more and more to a zero-trust model, which effectively grants that networks are already compromised.
-In the modern-day environment, with attackers already present, disk encryption and TDE do nothing to defend your data.
+In today’s world, security teams must move more and more to a zero-trust model, which effectively assumes that networks are already compromised.
+In the modern-day environment, with attackers already present, security methods such as disk encryption solutions and TDE do not adequately protect your data.

-The modern day attack landscape combined with a move to cloud infrastructure mandate a data-centric security approach which protects the actual data values that you are responsible for.
+The modern-day attack landscape combined with a move to cloud infrastructure mandate a data-centric security approach that protects the actual data values that you are responsible for.

-Below is an overview of some of the different encrypted database methods that are commonly available.
+Below is an overview of some of the different types of data encryption methods that are commonly available.

 Disk Level Encryption

-Encrypts data at the physical disk layer and protects against physical data and database files theft of a hard drive or laptop.
+Encrypts data at the physical disk layer of a storage device and protects against physical theft of a hard drive or laptop.
 Operating system access provides full access to the data in the clear.